frobware/autoprat/README.md

 Filters:
-  -a, --author EXACT        Filter by author (exact match) -A, --author-fuzzy FUZZY  Filter by author (substring) -l, --label LABEL         Filter by label (! prefix to negate) -f, --failing-ci          Only PRs with failing CI --needs-approve           Only PRs missing 'approved' label
+  -a, --author EXACT        Filter by author (exact match) -A, --author-substring TEXT Filter by author (substring) -l, --label LABEL         Filter by label (! prefix to negate) -f, --failing-ci          Only PRs with failing CI --needs-approve           Only PRs missing 'approved' label